Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-My students learnt a lot about food waste locally and were interested to view food waste as a global issue.
+We didn't really go into the global aspect

 Did the resource encourage new ways of thinking and talking about the value food?